openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 ![Build has Completed](../../assets/intro-openshift/fis-deploy-app/03-build-has-completed.png)

-Now that we have successfully built our application, lets take take it for a test drive on the JBoss Fuse Hawtio console.
+Now that we have successfully built our application, lets take it for a test drive on the JBoss Fuse Hawtio console.